 It’s a little sweet and a little tangy and a beautiful golden color.
 Serve it on our Autumn Chopped Salad for a delicious salad!

-This Greek Salad Dressing is my husband Jack’s attempt to recreate the famous, secret recipe for Greek salad dressing from Christo’s Restaurant in Brockton, Massachusetts.
-It’s served with our Greek Salad with Meat recipe found here.
+A copycat recipe of the famous, secret recipe for Greek salad dressing from Christo’s Restaurant in Brockton, Massachusetts.